prophile/typ-report/sections/background.md

 Hughes Arrows
 -------------

 In 2000, Hughes introduced Arrows\cite{arrows}.
-Arrows are a generalised type for computation, more powerful\todo{Reword from powerful} than applicative functors but less powerful than monads\cite{applicatives}.
+Arrows are a generalised type for computation, more powerful[^def] than applicative functors but less powerful than monads\cite{applicatives}.
 A basic arrow, implementing the `Arrow` typeclass, can be considered a cartesian monoidal category with a functor from `Hask`[^mon].
-The `Arrow` typeclass as originally given by Hughes is given in Figure\ \ref{fig:hughesTypeclass}, and the current typeclass hierarchy implemented by Paterson is given in Figure\ \ref{fig:patersonTypeclass}.
+The `Arrow` typeclass as originally given by Hughes is given in Figure\
+\ref{fig:hughesTypeclass}, and the current typeclass hierarchy implemented by Paterson is given in Figure\ \ref{fig:patersonTypeclass}.

+[^def]: 'Powerful' in the sense that more computations can be expressed with arrows than with applicatives, but fewer than with the full generality of monads.

 [^mon]: `arr` gives the functor from `Hask`, `>>>` and `arr id` are the composition and identities as a category, and `first` permits products.